TritonDataCenter/rfd/rfd/0026/README.md

 ### Requirements

-1. The solution must work for both on-prem SDC users and Triton.
+1. The solution must work for both Triton Cloud and Triton Enterprise users (public cloud and on-prem).

 2. A shared volume size must be expandable (i.e. not a fixed quota size at creation time).